Jeep Wrangler pricing and specs announced

 Per Month, INC VAT

-Much like the old Land Rover Defender, the Wrangler’s design has been a case of evolution rather than revolution over several decades, and the old-school looks remain key to its appeal.
+Bringing together Jeep's legendary off-road prowess with superior on-road comfort, authentic style and state-of-the-art technology, the Wrangler’s design has been a case of evolution rather than revolution, and the old-school looks remain key to its appeal.
 As a result, the 2018 car looks largely the same as the current generation.

 However, a fresh headlight and grille design is a highlight, while it’s set to be offered in a wider range of open-top and roofless versions than the current model is.